YunhyeokHan/PoseEstimator/README.md

 - Calibration results are saved automatically and reused for pose estimation.
 - Ensure the chessboard pattern dimensions and exposure settings are correctly provided in all steps for accurate results.
 - For real-time performance, use a compatible camera and a well-lit environment.
+- This project was created during the project ANR DynaTimberEyes.